MechaDragonX/Trivia/readme.md

 Since multiple choice questions only have one correct answer, the letter of the correct answer must be written below all the questions.
 The user's input is case insensitive.

 ## How do I run it?
-You can get the latest binaries from the [releases tab](https://github.com/MechaDragonX/Bheithir/releases) when they are available.
+You can get the latest binaries from the [releases tab](https://github.com/MechaDragonX/Bheithir/releases). **Windows, Linux, and macOS builds for different types of environments are available.**

 ## Is it functional?
 At the moment it should be...
 Check the [issues](https://github.com/MechaDragonX/Bheithir/issues) tab for any issues.